YoshiAligina/rfp-processor/README.md

 ## Overview

 The RFP Processor  analyzes Request for Proposal (RFP) documents to predict their potential value and relevance.
 It uses a combination of machine learning models, historical decision learning, and document processing techniques to provide intelligent insights.
+This was made FOR QUEST DIAGNOSTICS CLIFTON when I was an intern.
+I was granted permisson to upload this to GitHub with company data scrubbed.

 ## Complete Processing Workflow